- The Pinball Hall of Fame is located on the south end of the Strip just past Mandalay Bay.

-In addition to a more tourist-friendly location, the Pinball Hall of Fame’s new home offers much more space, about 3 times the square footage as their current location.
-More space = more games, and we approve of that!
+In addition to a more tourist-friendly location, the Pinball Hall of Fame’s new home offers more space, about 3x the square footage, as their former location.
+More space = more games, and we can get behind that!

 Pinball Hall of Fame Hours of Operation

 Admission is free, although most games cost .25 or .50 to play.